SaaS SEO: How We Drove $1.31M in Attributed Organic Revenue and 1,909% ROI for a B2B Software Client

 AI Search Is Changing How SaaS Buyers Discover Software

 Google AI Overviews now appear in 13.14% of all searches, up from just 6.49% in January 2025.
-Meanwhile, ChatGPT, Perplexity and other AI platforms are increasingly where software buyers start their research.
+ChatGPT, Perplexity and other AI platforms are increasingly where software buyers start their research.
 Search Engine Land reported that ChatGPT drove 82.3% of AI referral traffic to SaaS sites between November 2024 and December 2025.
-The challenge is that AI Overviews now reduce organic clicks by 58%, which means traditional ranking alone is no longer enough.
+AI Overviews now reduce organic clicks by 58%, which means traditional ranking alone is no longer enough.
 Your content needs to be structured so AI systems can extract, cite and recommend it.
 This is where understanding how AI search works becomes a competitive advantage.

 Most SaaS Companies Are Still Not Optimised for AI